iamraymondlow/iamraymondlow.github.io/_pages/internships.md

 **Period**: February 2017 to July 2017 (6 months)\
 *Intern, Project Management & Change Management, Management Consulting*
 * Worked on a major digital transformation project with one of Asia’s largest real estate companies.
-* Maintained the project’s RAID log, Decision log, and Action log during his stint in the PMO team.
+* Maintained the project’s RAID log, Decision log, and Action log during my stint in the Project Management Office team.
 * Facilitated daily stand-up sessions between project team and the client’s PMO team.